utilmeta/utype/docs/en/references/field.md

 In addition, Field provides some useful tag fields.

-*  `deprecated`: Whether the field is deprecated (not encouraged to be used).
+* `deprecated`: whether the field is deprecated (not encouraged to be used).
 The default is False.

 The deprecation flag `deprecated` can be used for fields that are compatible with older versions and gives a deprecation prompt.
 Examples are as follows
 ```python